danirolopes/obsidian-human-signer/README.md

 ## Security

 The plugin uses industry-standard cryptographic methods to ensure the integrity of your editing history:
-- RSA private/public key encryption
+- RSA private/public key pair for asymmetric encryption
 - SHA-256 hashing for content verification
 - Automatic validation of log file integrity
 - Secure storage of cryptographic keys
+- Public key available for external verification

 ## Development